JacsonRitzmann/react-native-app-mobile/README.md

 Licença

-Este projeto está licenciado sob a licença MIT. veja o arquivo LICENSE.md para detalhes.
+Este projeto está licenciado sob a licença MIT.